 How to get traction with large organisation as a startup

-As per the 2017 European Scale-up report, contrary to Silicon Valley, where 2 out of 3 startups are consumer oriented, 60% of European scale-ups are B2B focused.
-Initiating, building and maintaining productive relationships with large customers are challenges for many startups.
+As per the 2019 European Scale-up report, contrary to Silicon Valley, where 2 out of 3 startups are consumer oriented, 60% of European scale-ups are B2B focused.
+Initiating, building and maintaining productive relationships with large customers and Sales growth are challenges for many Tech startups.

 Adapting to a different operating framework